DEV Community

 From here, I'll show how the "harness beats model" thesis takes concrete shape on cortex.

-Who Writes the Code
+Who Builds the Code

-For the first few months, I wrote 100% of cortex by myself.
+For the first few months, I built 100% of cortex by myself.
 The accurate framing isn't "without a harness, others can't safely PR" but rather "without a harness, no one — including me with extra hands — could ride this thing."

 Even back then, between our Google Meet recording pipeline (Japanese), about half of the 17 MCP servers, and a long tail of unpublished features, roughly 50 loosely-coupled applications were already running.
 Each one had its purpose, background, and data flow documented carefully.
 But the volume was such that even with AI in the loop, you couldn't realistically have it read all the relevant docs and absorb the whole picture for any given change.
 The codebase had outgrown what a person — or an AI given pieces — could hold in their head at once.